dragonshakey/Brainfuck-Sudoku-Solver/README.md

 ---

 notes:
-- the project itself is not yet functional and does not work
+- the program currently works on SOME sudokus i have tested
 - SudokuSolver.bf is not updated to the current version